 Kids Standard Publication is a non-profit Organization, where our main activity is the publication of Monthly Magazine (Kids Standard Publication) for children; written by children themselves.
 This is an arena for children who wish to expand their creativity and share their ideas with other children.

 Our magazine was first introduced in Central New York, where the first few issues itself got wide acceptance among the children, and it soon won the heart of teachers and parents alike.
 This great success gave us more confidence and enthusiasm to persist in our initiative to bring the magazine to all the creative minds in Michigan.

 Our Goal: Circulate our magazine to every household, to encourage and enhance the talents of every young writer, and to serve as a valuable educational resource for kids, parents and teachers”.

 Maggie Razdar’s story:

 Maggie Razdar, the founder and President of Kids Standard Publication, is passionate about inspiring children to succeed in areas of their interest.

-“Even more important than the writing” says Razdar, “is the process of doing research, learning and thinking to become a good writer.”
+“Even more important than writing itself,” says Razdar, “is the process of doing research, learning, and thinking, which develops dispositions of a good writer.”

 Maggie’s educational background includes a degree in Chemical Engineering from McGill University, Montreal, Canada.
-Apart from this she has studied Metaphysical Science and holds a number of business and technical certifications.
+She also studied Metaphysical Science and holds a number of business and technical certifications.

-Razdar is an active member of Optimist International – an organization that aims to bring out the best in children.
+Razdar is an active member of many local organizations.
 She also belongs to The National Association of Professional Women.